 Player transfers: If a player moves to another team they must be in “good standing” with the league and be current with payments and return any uniform or equipment that was not purchased to their former team.
 This must also be handled by each manager respectfully and to avoid tampering.

-13. No player shall be permitted to play any part of a playoff or league championship game unless he is on the official team roster approved by the League Officers, and has had a lineup card and scorebook appearance noted in at least six games.
+13. No player shall be permitted to play any part of a playoff or league championship game unless he is on the official team roster approved by the League Officers and has played in at least 40% (rounded to the nearest whole number) of the games played by that team.
 These appearances must exist on both team's lineup cards and scorebooks in order to be legitimate.
 When records of the game are inconsistent or inconclusive, the League Officers may use the record of the home team per rule #27.

 15. Game will start on time.
 This means that lineup cards are to be presented to the umpire prior to the start time so that the home team is taking the field at the scheduled time.
 Teams have 1 1/2 minutes between innings.
 So players have to hustle off and on to the field.
 Failure to do so can result in the pitcher not being allowed warms up to a ball being called if there is a delay beyond 1 1/2 minutes.

 There is NO GRACE PERIOD for teams waiting for players.
 All teams must have at least 8 players to start at the scheduled time or it will result in a forfeit.

 Managers must submit a batting order and lineup card to the opposing manager at home plate before the start of every game.
 All players must be listed on the lineup card to be eligible to play in the game.
 Late arriving players may be added during the game (as long as they are on the original lineup card submitted prior to the start of the game) with an announcement to the home plate umpire and the opposing manager prior to the player’s appearance in the game.
 Each manager must keep copies of his and his opponent’s lineup card and score sheet of each game until 90 days after the league championship game, to substantiate any claims over player eligibility.